Add Spectacular Color To

-There are certain things you need to observe before adding orchids to the garden.
+There are certain things you need to consider before adding orchids to the garden.

-First, choose the outside orchid plants that grow well and these include:
+First, choose the outside orchid plants that grow well in your environment.
+Depending on where you live and the environment these might include:

 • Cattleyas - the hybrids and especially those with the Laelia orchids